kkga/kkga/notes/kakoune-snippets.md

 It populates the command completion menu with filenames from the snippets folder.
 Once a snippet is selected:

-- it inserts its content into the buffer;
+- it inserts file contents into the buffer;
 - selects all patterns matching `\$\d` (`$1`, `$2`, etc);
 - moves to the first selected pattern.